Thursday, November 5th, 2015

 - Join the meeting by visiting this link:

-Participants can use their computer’s microphone and speakers (VoIP) or telephone.
+Participants are encouraged to use their telephone, as this is the best practice to avoid technical issues and excessive feedback.
 (See the PFMC GoToMeeting Audio Diagram for best practices).

 - PC-based attendees: Required: Windows® 7, Vista, or XP